awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users-policy.md

 For a complete list of actions that require an attached policy, see [AWS OpsWorks Stacks Permissions LevelsPermissions Levels](opsworks-security-users-standard.md)\.

-You can also use an attached policy to customize permission levels that were granted through the **Permissions** page\.
-This section provides a brief summary of how to attach an IAM policy to a user to specify AWS OpsWorks Stacks permissions\.
-For more information, see [Permissions and Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html)\.
+You can also use a policy to customize permission levels that were granted through the **Permissions** page\.
+This section provides a brief summary of how to apply an IAM policy to a user to specify AWS OpsWorks Stacks permissions\.
+For more information, see [Access management for AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html)\.

 An IAM policy is a JSON object that contains one or more *statements*\.
 Each statement element has a list of permissions, which have three basic elements of their own: